Long-lasting Sustainable Construction

 Concrete thermal mass may be used for energy conservation.
 In regions of the country with strong diurnal gradients, adding thermal mass to a building reduces the demand for heating and cooling.
 In areas where energy costs vary with time of day, thermal mass can be used to achieve reductions in energy use during peak consumption periods.
 Some air conditioning systems utilize the thermal mass and conductivity of concrete piers as a reservoir or sink for heat using off the-shelf geothermal systems.

 Concrete’s inherently reflective surfaces enhance both comfort and energy efficiency.
 Light-reflective floors and walls improve illumination inside buildings by reflecting light from both natural and artificial sources.
+Using light-colored concrete pavement on roadways and sidewalks allows site designers to use less artificial light while lessening the “urban heat island effect” the sun has on blacktop surfaces.

 Improved Air Quality